hutli/empire-map/README.md

 ## Tiles

-Building the tiles for the tileing server is no doubt the biggest part of the building process.
+Building the tiles for the tiling server is undoubtedly the most time-consuming part of the building process.

-⚠️ It takes several hours and and will use several GB of harddisk space ⚠️
+⚠️ It takes several hours and will use several GB of harddisk space ⚠️

 You first need to install GDAL on your computer.
-On Ubuntu this is done so:
+On Ubuntu, this is done so:

 ```bash
 sudo apt install software-properties-common -y